Implementation Guidelines

 tags JSONB NOT NULL,

-rating_score DOUBLE PRECISION NOT NULL,
+rating_score INTEGER NOT NULL,

 rating_count INTEGER NOT NULL